Fitch Rates KEXIM's Senior Unsecured USD Notes 'AA-(EXP)'

 Securities and

-proceeds from the new issue will be used for the bank's general
+The proceeds from the new issue will be used for the bank's

 debt and other